knurling-rs/defmt/book/src/json-output.md

 + runner = "probe-run --chip $CHIP --json"
 ```

-Now `probe-run` will output one line with a json object for each log-statement to `stdout`, and your output will look similar to this:
+Now `probe-run` will output one line with a JSON object for each log-statement to `stdout`, and your output will look similar to this:

 ```console
 $ DEFMT_LOG=debug cargo run --bin levels